- How foreign currency exchange works on credit cards

 - 1 point per $1 on all other purchases.

 Your daily purchases will rack up points quickly.

-Throw in a welcome bonus of 25,000 points and 5,000 extra if you spend $10,000 on eligible purchases and you’ll be flying free in no time.
+Throw in a welcome bonus of 20,000 points and you’ll be flying free in no time.

 KOHO Premium Visa